 The Paris Convention of 1910: The path to internationalism

-Called by a decree of the French Government and in association with the Universal Exhibition in 1889, the first International Aeronautic Congress met in Paris with delegates from Brazil, France, Great Britain, Mexico, Russia and the United States; this was the first of five of such congresses to take place in a period of 10 years; it created a Permanent International Aeronautics Commission which subsequently held meetings in Paris, 1900, Milan, 1906, Brussels, 1907, and Nancy, 1909.
+Called by a decree of the French Government and in connection with the Universal Exhibition in 1889 (from 31 July to 3 August), the first International Congress of Aeronautics met at Paris with delegates from Brazil, France, Great Britain, Mexico, Russia and the United States; it was not however a conference of States since the delegates were not representative of their governments with plenipotentiary power.
+The delegates agreed to refer questions of complex nature to a Permanent International Aeronautics Commission, which, subsequently, held meetings at Paris (1900), Milan (1906), Nancy (1909) and Turin (1911).
+Moreover, another attempt of jurists at codification was the International Juridical Congress for the Regulation of Air Locomotion held at Verona in 1910.
 Internationalism was in the winds.

 The date of 17 December 1903 marked not only the first flight of the Wright brothers, but also the birth of international civil aviation, as we know it today.
 Already in the early years of aviation, people with foresight had realized that the advent of the airplane added a new dimension to transport, which could no longer be contained within strictly national confines.
 Not only was international flight of heavier-than-air vehicles rapidly emerging, but balloons and dirigibles also begun crossing sovereign domestic borders with increasing frequency.